Should I buy a Coop or Condo in Westchester?

 What is a Condominium?

 A Condominium is a physical property or unit, usually part of multi-unit buildings, owned in fee simple estate.
 Condominiums also include an undivided interest in common elements such as common areas, swimming pools, and health facilities.
 Condominiums may be found in any type of building, whether it be an apartment or a townhouse development.
+A Condominium is a legal form of property ownership, not a type of property such as residential or commercial.
+They may be mortgaged or sold individually from the rest of a building or area.

 Owners are generally free to sublet their units.